BSS

 Finance Minister Amir Khosru Mahmud Chowdhury.
 File Photo

-DHAKA, June 25, 2026 (BSS) - Finance Minister Amir Khosru Mahmud Chowdhury today said that the government is working to reform the country's traditional budgetary framework and move toward a more inclusive and modern economic model aimed at ensuring broader participation in economic activities.
+DHAKA, June 25, 2026 (BSS) - Finance Minister Amir Khosru Mahmud Chowdhury today said the government is working to reform the country's traditional budgetary framework and move toward a more inclusive and modern economic model aimed at ensuring broader participation in economic activities.

 The finance minister made the remarks while addressing a seminar titled "Debate Budget and Beyond", organized by the Bangladesh Economic Association (BEA) at the Institute of Diploma Engineers in the capital.

-Emphasizing the concept of the "democratization of the economy," Amir Khosru Mahmud Chowdhury said that Bangladesh's economy has long been characterized by a patronage-based system, which has left many people outside the mainstream of economic activities.
+Emphasizing the concept of the "democratization of the economy," Amir Khosru Mahmud Chowdhury said Bangladesh's economy has long been characterized by a patronage-based system, which has left many people outside the mainstream of economic activities.

 The minister noted that the government's economic initiatives are designed to bring marginalized and traditionally overlooked groups into the development process.